AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/03-Ex1-1-create-market-research-agent.md

     > **Important:** The beauty of the Agent Builder process is that Copilot automatically translates your basic, natural language description into a complex set of instructions.
 This process saves you from creating this detailed instruction set on your own.

-7. If you wish to change the instructions, you can either manually edit them directly in the **Instructions** field, or you can ask Copilot to update the instructions for you.
+7. If you wish to change the instructions, you can either manually edit them directly in the **Instructions** field or you can ask Copilot to update the instructions for you.

 1. After reviewing the **Instructions**, you wonder if they could be improved upon.
 You aren't sure how to improve them, so you decide to ask Copilot what it thinks.
 To do so, you can use the Agent builder chat interface, which should be on the left side of the screen.
 In the chat interface, ask Copilot if it has any recommendations for improving the instructions.